Franklyc/Transcript-companion/README.md

 3. **Choose Model:** Select your desired LLM model from the dropdown menu.
 4. **Set Temperature:** Adjust the temperature value as needed.
 5. **Add Custom Text:** Enter any custom prefix or suffix text in the provided text boxes.
+6. **Add Images or Screenshots:**
+    * Click "Screenshot and OCR" to capture a screen region and extract text from it
+    * Click "Upload Image" to select an image from your computer
+    * Click "Capture Screenshot" to take a screenshot without OCR
+    * Use the image preview area to see your currently selected image
+    * Click "Clear Image" to remove the current image
-6. **Process Transcript:** Click "Copy and Get Answer" to send the latest transcript to the selected LLM.
+7. **Process Transcript:** Click "Copy and Get Answer" to send the latest transcript to the selected LLM.
 The response will be displayed in the output text box.
-7. **Export Conversation:** Click the "Export Conversation" button to save both the prompt and response to a timestamped file in the history folder.
+8. **Export Conversation:** Click the "Export Conversation" button to save both the prompt and response to a timestamped file in the history folder.

 ## Interface Preview